Courtesy of Rothy’s

 Yes, it can be done—these travel shoes hold up to a long day of walking but are still chic enough for a night out on the town.

 Flats are are rarely considered long-distance walking shoes, but Rothy’s, a San Francisco–based brand that crafts sustainable shoes out of recycled plastic, has created a shoe that beats the odds.
 Flexible, nearly weightless, and moisture-wicking, Rothy’s shoes can go from the countryside to the museum; a quick spin in the washing machine will erase any signs of dusty roads.
-The Point ($145), a style that comes in over 20 hues and patterns, is especially chic and works well with jeans and dresses alike.
+The Point, a style that comes in dozens of hues and patterns, is especially chic and works well with jeans and dresses alike.

 When it comes time to explore a city’s nightlife, the black ankle bootie is the one thing you’ll always regret leaving behind.
 The Sera, an incredibly comfortable boot from the women-owned Arno Cooperative, destroys any assumption you might have that boots aren’t made for walking—at any time of day.
 Despite its small heel, the soft-suede Sera provides sturdy support, and the elastic side panels ensure that the shoe works with you, not against you.
 The stud detail adds a memorable touch; dress it up, dress it down, wear it day to night.

 Buy Now: $160, plae.com

 Not all travel-friendly kicks are created equal.
 Plae, an environmentally friendly brand based in San Francisco, makes tech-forward unisex sneakers for kids and adults that are a cut above the rest.
 Both gorgeous and cleverly constructed, the slick Mulberry sneaker is perfect for fast-paced trips; it’s equipped with a single-motion fastening mechanism, a breathable sole with good traction, and a customizable modular insole.